cmu-lib/CCDL_pgh_202008/workshop/HOME.md

 Please also refer to the [schedule](SCHEDULE.md) for information about timing and links relevant to each day.
 An overview of the modules we will cover and associated links can be found in the [Workshop Materials document](workshop-materials.md).

-During instruction sessions, CCDL staff will lead you through course material using [Zoom](../virtual-setup/zoom-procedures.md), [Slack](../virtual-setup/slack-procedures.md), and [RStudio Server](../virtual-setup/rstudio-login.md).
+During instruction sessions, we will lead you through course material using [Zoom](../virtual-setup/zoom-procedures.md), [Slack](../virtual-setup/slack-procedures.md), and [RStudio Server](../virtual-setup/rstudio-login.md).
 We will record instruction and provide it to workshop attendees so they can revisit it outside of workshop hours or in case they experience disruptions during live instruction.

-During [consultation sessions](resources-for-consultation-sessions.md), CCDL staff will be available via Slack to answer questions and provide 1:1 assistance as you work through exercise notebooks we provide or work with your own transcriptomic data.
+During [consultation sessions](resources-for-consultation-sessions.md), we will be available via Slack to answer questions and provide 1:1 assistance as you work through exercise notebooks.